Looking for the best places to visit in Georgia (the country in Europe)?

 Mestia is the main town in the mountainous region of Svaneti.
 Svaneti isn’t easy to get to (unless you can snag one of the few flights from Tbilisi to Mestia), but it’s well worth a visit to this stunning but isolated mountain region.

-With the government of Georgia heavily promoting tourism to Svaneti, Mestia is quickly taking off as a tourist destination.
+With the government of Georgia heavily promoting tourism to Svaneti, Mestia is quickly taking off as one of the top tourist destinations in the country of Georgia.
 But, while the town now offers higher-end hotels and a airport terminal that looks like it’s from the future, it still retains its centuries-old charm.

-While I always encourage people to make their own travel path, and don’t believe in such things as “must see” places,” the Svaneti region of Georgia is as close as it comes to a must see in Georgia.
+While I always encourage people to make their own travel path, and don’t usually believe in such things as “must see” places,” I really think Svaneti is one of the most incredible places to visit not just in Georgia but in all of Europe.

-Svaneti is so incredible – it’s my favorite place in my favorite country in the world – that it warrants two entries on this list.
+Svaneti, Georgia is so incredible and beautiful (it’s my favorite place in my favorite country in the world) that it warrants two entries on this list.

 Ushguli is a tiny collection of villages high in the Caucasian mountains.
 You can only access it via a single dirt road from Mestia, or via a four day trek on foot, but it’s well worth the journey.

 It’s still possible to spend a night staying with a Svan family here for a small fee, where you’ll likely be treated to a delicious dinner and copious wine while a fire crackles in the background.
 I generally shy away from calling anything a “Must See,” but I’ll make an exception here: if you’re going all the way to Georgia, you should make the trip to Ushguli.

 Almost every tourist traveling to Georgia will make a visit to Tbilisi at some point, and the city, despite being so popular with the traveler crowd, won’t disappoint.
 Tblisi contains a charming old town situated on a dramatic cliff-side, which mamkes for some awesome views.